ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/client-v2.md

 ## Configuration

 All settings are defined by instance methods (a.k.a configuration methods) that make scope and context of each value clear.
 Major configuration parameters are defined in one scope (client or operation) and do not override each other.
-Handling configuration overriding across is a very hard task so we doing our best to keep it simple.

 This section describes only client wide settings.
 Each operation may have own and will be listed in the their sections.

 ## Common Definitions